openpharma/rbqmR/README.md

       )
     )
   )
+#> Warning: The following aesthetics were dropped during statistical transformation: size
+#> ℹ This can happen when ggplot fails to infer the correct grouping structure in
+#>   the data.
+#> ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
+#>   variable into a factor?
 ```

 <img src="man/figures/README-unnamed-chunk-14-1.png" width="80%" />

 ## Observed - Expected Methodology

-We generate some random data similar to that used by Gilbert (Gilbert
+We generate some random data similar to that used by (Gilbert 2020),
-2020), after setting a seed for reproducibility.
+after setting a seed for reproducibility.

 In order to illustrate what happens when a QTL is breached, we set the
 probability that a participant reports an event to 0.13, even though the